belemaire/react-native-maps-demo/README.md

 # react-native-maps-demo

-Usage demo of react-native-maps with ERN platform
+Usage demo of react-native-maps with Electrode Native platform

-Clone this repo then `yarn install`
+1) Clone this repo
+2) Run `yarn install`

-Given you have ERN platform installed (0.2.0+), just run `ern run-android` to launch this demo MiniApp on Android and `ern run-ios` to launch it on iOS.
+Run `ern run-android` to launch this demo MiniApp on Android and `ern run-ios` to launch it on iOS.

+This current demo version is using Electrode Native 0.7 version.